glushchenko/fsnotes-site/content/fsnotes6-for-mac.md

 - Added new icons
 - Added path setting for Recycle Bin

-More than 50 bug fixes, see the beta logs on GitHub.
+More than 50 bug fixes, see the beta logs on GitHub ;-)